Former No. 1 pick Mark Appel reaches majors with Phillies - NewsBreak

 Former No. 1 pick Mark Appel reaches majors with Phillies

-Appel has been promoted by the Philadelphia Phillies.
+Appel was promoted by the Philadelphia Phillies, but didn’t pitch in the team’s 4-2 victory over the San Diego Padres on Saturday night.
 The right-hander, who turns 31 on July 15, went 5-0 with a 1.61 ERA in 19 appearances for Triple-A Lehigh Valley.

-"Completely overwhelmed.
-I have so many thoughts I want to share but can't find the words, so I'll just say this: I'm thankful," Appel posted on Twitter on Saturday.
+“Completely overwhelmed.
+I have so many thoughts I want to share but can’t find the words, so I’ll just say this: I’m thankful,” Appel posted on Twitter on Saturday before the game.

 “Today, I get to play a game I love as a Major League Baseball player.”

-Appel is stepping in for right-hander Connor Brogdon, who has been placed on the COVID-19-related injury list.
+Appel is stepping in for right-hander Connor Brogdon, who was placed on the COVID-19 injured list.

 Appel was selected by Houston with the No. 1 pick in the 2013 draft after a standout college career at Stanford.
-He was an Astros fan growing up in West Houston and received a $6.35 million signing bonus from the team.
+He was an Astros fan growing up in West Houston and received a $6.35 million signing bonus.

 He went 10-3 with a 4.37 ERA while making a total of 25 starts at Double-A and Triple-A in 2015, and then was traded to Philadelphia in a multiplayer deal.
 But he announced in early 2018 that he was quitting the game, saying he was at peace with the decision.